 We recognise and understand the importance of well-being for all members of our school community, pupils, parents and staff.
 Well-being for all is at the heart of our school.
 This includes mental health, social aspects and physical health.
 We provide numerous activities that develop physical well-being along with social, emotional, mental health support.
 We have a Family Support Worker (FSW) who supports children and their families.
-All children have access to our FSW.
-These include things such as: parent drop ins, 1:1 pupil time, social skills groups, lego therapy.
+All children have access to our FSW if they request it or if other staff members or their parents feel it is appropriate.
+These include things such as: parent drop ins, 1:1 pupil time, social skills groups, Lego therapy, time to talk and more recently ELSA.
 We also signpost parents and utilise other professionals such as ATS, EP, Toucan Play Therapy, TIC.